ninmonkey/TypeWriter/ToCollect/fd -- commands -- still  wip.md

             current working directory.

 OPTIONS:
-    -H, --hidden
-            Include hidden directories and files in the search results (default: hidden files and directories are skipped).
-Files and directories are considered to be hidden if their name starts with a `.` sign (dot).
-The flag can be overridden with --no-hidden.

-    -I, --no-ignore
-            Show search results from files and directories that would otherwise be ignored by '.gitignore', '.ignore', '.fdignore', or the global ignore file.
-The flag can be overridden with --ignore.

-        --no-ignore-vcs
-            Show search results from files and directories that would otherwise be ignored by '.gitignore' files.
-The flag can be overridden with --ignore-vcs.

-        --no-ignore-parent
-            Show search results from files and directories that would otherwise be ignored by '.gitignore', '.ignore', or '.fdignore' files in parent directories.

-    -u, --unrestricted
-            Perform an unrestricted search, including ignored and hidden files.
-This is an alias for '--no-ignore --hidden'.

-    -s, --case-sensitive
-            Perform a case-sensitive search.
-By default, fd uses case-insensitive searches, unless the pattern contains an uppercase character (smart case).

-    -i, --ignore-case
-            Perform a case-insensitive search.
-By default, fd uses case-insensitive searches, unless the pattern contains an uppercase character (smart case).

-    -g, --glob
-            Perform a glob-based search instead of a regular expression search.

-        --regex
-            Perform a regular-expression based search (default).
-This can be used to override --glob.

 -F, --fixed-strings
         Treat the pattern as a literal string instead of a regular expression.
 Note that this also performs substring comparison.
 If you want to match on an exact filename, consider using '--glob'.

 -a, --absolute-path
         Shows the full path starting from the root as opposed to relative paths.
 The flag can be overridden with --relative-path.

 -l, --list-details
         Use a detailed listing format like 'ls -l'.
 This is basically an alias for '--exec-batch ls -l' with some additional 'ls' options.
 This can be used to see more metadata, to show symlink targets and to achieve a deterministic sort order.

 -L, --follow
         By default, fd does not descend into symlinked directories.
 Using this flag, symbolic links are also traversed.
 Flag can be overriden with --no-follow.

 -p, --full-path
         By default, the search pattern is only matched against the filename (or directory name).
         Using this flag, the pattern is matched against the full (absolute) path.
 Example: fd --glob -p '**/.git/config'

 -0, --print0
         Separate search results by the null character (instead of newlines).
 Useful for piping results to 'xargs'.

     -d, --max-depth <depth>
             Limit the directory traversal to a given depth.
 By default, there is no limit on the